PAVEMENT, NURSING, MISSILES

 Panel data on publicly traded companies shows that dependence on large buyers lowers suppliers' wages and accounts for 10 percent of wage stagnation in nonfinancial firms since the 1970s.
 These results are robust to a series of supplementary measures of buyer power; instrumental variable analysis using mergers between buyers; corrections for selection and missing data; and controls for individual worker characteristics like education and occupation.
 The results show how product market restructuring and new forms of economic segmentation affect workers' wages.
 The spread of unequal bargaining relations between corporate buyers and their suppliers has slowed wage growth for workers."

 - Yale Law Journal has published an excellent new set of articles on antitrust, a perennially cited tool by those hoping for an enforcement correction to monopsony conditions.
 Contributions come from Lina Khan, Sandeep Vaheesan, and Aaron Edlin.
-Link.
-(And link to the much larger collection "Unlocking Antitrust Enforcement," which this new set responds to.) ht Will
+Link popup: yes.
+(And link popup: yes to the much larger collection "Unlocking Antitrust Enforcement," which this new set responds to.) ht Will

 - An exciting new study from David Keith and Carbon Engineering suggests a relatively cheap new way to remove carbon from the air and remake it into fuel.
-From the Atlantic: "'If these costs are real, it is an important result,' said Ken Caldeira, a senior scientist at the Carnegie Institution for Science.
+From the Atlantic: "'If these costs are real, it is an important result,' said Ken Caldeira popup: yes, a senior scientist at the Carnegie Institution for Science.
 'This opens up the possibility that we could stabilize the climate for affordable amounts of money without changing the entire energy system or changing everyone’s behavior.'"
-Link.
+Link popup: yes.
 Study available here.

 - A great thread from Fordham Law's John Pfaff on the impact of elections on judicial behavior.
-Link.
+Link popup: yes.

 - What happens when government gender quotas are instituted?
 A study examines results worldwide: "We find that substantial quota shocks—those associated with a large increase in women’s parliamentary representation—are followed by increased government expenditures toward public health.
 Further, we find that increases in health spending are offset by relative decreases in military spending and other spending categories."
-Link.
+Link popup: yes.

 - Fascinating historical paper on the history of macroeconometric modeling, by Juan Acosta and Erich Pinzón-Fuchs of Duke University's Center for the History of Political Economy.
-Link.
+Link popup: yes.

-- JW Mason reviews Quinn Slobodian's new book The Globalists in the Boston Review: "For these thinkers, the most important argument for free movement of goods and especially finance was not their direct material benefits, but the limits they imposed on the autonomy of national governments."
-Link.
+- JW Mason reviews Quinn Slobodian's new book The Globalists popup: yes in the Boston Review: "For these thinkers, the most important argument for free movement of goods and especially finance was not their direct material benefits, but the limits they imposed on the autonomy of national governments."
+Link popup: yes.

 - At Niskanen, Ed Dolan’s libertarian perspective on universal health care: "Rather than asking how much any given health care plan would cost, it is more useful to ask, 'What is the best plan we could design for what we are politically willing to spend?'
 If we set that amount somewhere close to what the government now spends on health care, universal catastrophic coverage looks rather good."
-Link.
+Link popup: yes. popup: yes

 - A 2007 paper on donor fragmentation and development bureaucracy by Aminur Rahman and Stephen Knack.
-Link.
-(Via this thread by Garett Jones on the Marshall Plan and "monopsonistic" development aid structures.)
+Link popup: yes.
+(Via this thread popup: yes by Garett Jones on the Marshall Plan and "monopsonistic" development aid structures.)

 - From 1885, an interview with Henry George on his work and the theory of taxing land value.
-Link.
+Link popup: yes.